-Unsung diplomat is unlikely hero in impeachment inquiry
+U.S. diplomat in Ukraine text messages to testify to Congress

 He is a graduate of West Point and served as an Army infantry platoon leader and combat company commander in Vietnam and Germany.

-He arrived in Kyiv a month after the sudden departure of Ambassador Yovanovitch and the inauguration of Ukraine’s new president, prepared to steer the embassy through the transition.
+He arrived in Kyiv a month after the sudden departure of Yovanovitch and the inauguration of Ukraine’s new president, prepared to steer the embassy through the transition.
 He was most likely not prepared for what happened next.

 In July, Trump would have his now-famous phone conversation with President Volodymyr Zelenskiy in which he pressed him to investigate unsubstantiated claims about Democratic rival Joe Biden and a debunked conspiracy theory involving a computer server at the Democratic National Committee.
 Trump at the time had quietly put a hold on nearly $400 million in military aid that Ukraine was counting on in its fight against Russian-backed separatists.